MhmdNat/ethical-hacking-portfolio/README.md

   Defensive recommendations and secure configuration practices based on observed vulnerabilities.

 ## Current Work
-- Adding basic linux initial access and priv-esc vectors as stand alone techniques
+- Working on DC-1 walk-through, specifically will start the priv-esc part
-- Will start working on CTF and lab environments with structured walk-throughs and remediation techniques
+- Will also add techniques used in the linux section